-Defenses to Domestic Violence Charges
+Defenses to Domestic Violence Charges in Cincinnati

 In such cases, judges and juries often tend to err on the side of caution and take whatever steps are necessary to protect the alleged victims.
-In order to avoid the serious penalties that can accompany a conviction for domestic violence, an alleged offender will need to present a strong, thoughtful defense that exposes flaws in the prosecutor’s case or at least presents reasons for the average person to have a reasonable doubt about the credibility of the charges.
+To avoid the serious penalties that can accompany a conviction for domestic violence, an alleged offender will need to present a strong, thoughtful defense that exposes flaws in the prosecutor’s case or at least presents reasons for the average person to have a reasonable doubt about the credibility of the charges.

 Lawyer for Defenses to Domestic Violence Charges in Cincinnati, OH